vercre/vc/docs/src/stability/support-tiers.md

 | Target               | `riscv64gc-unknown-linux-gnu` | full-time maintainer                         |
 </div>

-In general, Tier 3 is the baseline for inclusion of code into the Vercre project.
+In general, Tier 3 is the baseline for inclusion of code into the Credibil VC project.
 However, this does not mean it is the catch-all "if a patch is sent it will be merged" tier.
-Instead, the goal of this tier is to outline what is expected of contributors adding new features to Vercre which might be experimental at the time of addition.
+Instead, the goal of this tier is to outline what is expected of contributors adding new features to Credibil VC which might be experimental at the time of addition.

-Tier 3 not a tier where restrictions are releaxed, rather it already implies a significant commitment of effort to a feature being included within Vercre.
+Tier 3 not a tier where restrictions are releaxed, rather it already implies a significant commitment of effort to a feature being included within Credibil VC.

 Tier 3 features include: